arnodel/jsonstream/README.md

 negative number will cause `jp` to output everything on one line, saving you precious vertical space.

 But that's not it.
-There are a number of _transforms_ that are available, and they can be chained!
+You can select the _input format_ the _output format_ and there are a number of chainable _transforms_ that are available.
+Read on for more details.

-Here is a list of transforms:
+### List of transforms

 - a JSONPath expression starting with `$`, e.g `$[-10:].foo` or
   `$..parent.children[10:]`, etc.  The whole draft IETF spec for JSONPath is